-There were no recordable incidents on the project in the month of November.
+There was one recordable incident on the project in the month of June.
 The performance metrics relating to accidents per working hour remain well below the OSHA goals for similar construction.
 The current incident statistics for the project are shown in Table 6.